Threatened Knowledge Practices of Knowing and Ignoring from the Middle Ages to the Twentieth Century

-By bringing together cultural historians of the histories of knowledge, emotions, finance, and global intellectual history, Threatened Knowledge is a useful tool for all students and scholars of the history of knowledge and science on a global scale.
+By bringing together cultural historians of knowledge, emotions, finance, and global intellectual history, Threatened Knowledge is a useful tool for all students and scholars of the history of knowledge and science on a global scale.

 Part 1.
 Negotiating Uncertainties and the Reliability of Knowledge

 2. What (not) to Read in Times of Crises.
 Responses to the First Index of Banned Books (c.500 to c.1100)

 3. Precarious knowledge and the Problem of Reliability: the case of prognostic texts in the Carolingian period

 4. "Doubt all before you believe anything": Stock Market Speculation in the Early Twentieth Century United States

 5. Knowledge and Violence in a Society Under Stress: Death Penalty Under Charles the Bald (843–877)

 6. Global Encounters – Precarious Knowledge: Traces of Alchemical Practice in Indonesian Batavia

 7. Biculturalism, Multiculturalism and Indigeneity as a Strategy of Memoria.
 Canada and Australia Defining Themselves in Times of Threat